 I’ve had so much positive feedback on these Korean inspired grilled chicken wings that they became a regular member of my grilling repertoire.
 The wings are first marinated in bulgogi sauce then grilled.
 Bulgogi, a Korean dish that is literally translated as ‘fire meat’.
 Most commonly bulgogi is made with beef, and sometimes chicken.
 When I first tried this marinade on chicken wings the results exceeded my expectations.
 I think these wings can easily rival my favorite irresistible grilled chicken wings.

-These wings reminded me of teriyaki marinated chicken wings, but with less sweet, cleaner and more refined taste.
-There was a perfect balance of sweet and salty, with a little kick from red pepper flakes.
-I think the flavors added by roasted sesame seeds and the pear made the wings really shine.
+These wings remind me of teriyaki chicken wings, but with a less sweet, cleaner and more refined taste.
+There is a perfect balance of sweet and salty, with a little kick from red pepper flakes.
+Roasted sesame seeds and the pear add additional layers of flavor and complexity.

-Ideally you would want to grill your marinate chicken wings.
+Ideally, you would want to grill these chicken wings.
 Gas or charcoal will do just fine.
 I think that little char and caramelization you get from cooking over direct heat make any meat taste awesome.
 Wings are no exception.

-- 3 lbs chicken wings, separated and wing tips discarded
+- 3 lbs chicken wings (separated, wing tips discarded)

-- 1 bunch of scallions, white and green parts, sliced thinly on the bias
+- 1 bunch scallions (white and green parts, sliced thinly on the bias)

 - 2 Tbsp honey